 Set at the foot of Beinn Mhor mountain, this remote farmhouse enjoys elevated views of Loch Eck.
 Off the beaten track, this bolthole is a rural holiday retreat, in prime position to enjoy stunning Cowal scenery and experience the natural wonders of the west coast.
-Offering a unique off grid experience to escape modern life, our traditional accommodation will take you back to basics; think board games by the glow of a log burning stove and gathering around campfire under a star filled sky.
+Offering a unique off-grid experience to escape modern life, our traditional accommodation will take you back to basics; think board games by the glow of a log burning stove and gathering around the campfire under a star-filled sky.
 Digital detoxing at it's best.

 Sleeps eighteen in five bedrooms